ME 4710 – Foundations in Machine Learning for Engineers

 Instructor

-Dr. Jarred Fountain, Georgia Institute of Technology
+Dr. Jarred Fountain, School of Mechanical Engineering, Georgia Institute of Technology